RikuPutkinen/django-forum/README.md

 # Django Forum

-A simple forum site built with Django and a little HTMX.
+A simple forum site built with Django and a little bit of HTMX.